Julia-XAI/ExplainableAI.jl/README.md

 ![ExplainableAI.jl][banner-img]
 ___

+*Formerly known as ExplainabilityMethods.jl*

 | **Documentation**                                                     | **Build Status**                                      | **DOI**                 |
 |:--------------------------------------------------------------------- |:----------------------------------------------------- |:----------------------- |
 | [![][docs-stab-img]][docs-stab-url] [![][docs-dev-img]][docs-dev-url] | [![][ci-img]][ci-url] [![][codecov-img]][codecov-url] | [![][doi-img]][doi-url] |

 Explainable AI in Julia using [Flux.jl](https://fluxml.ai).

+This package implements interpretability methods and visualizations for neural networks, similar to [Captum](https://github.com/pytorch/captum) for PyTorch and [iNNvestigate](https://github.com/albermax/innvestigate) for Keras models.

 ## Installation
 To install this package and its dependencies, open the Julia REPL and run